shadows911/baruf/content/p/names.md

 ## Further reading

 - Bach,
-  Kent. ["Giorgione was so-called because of his name,"](http://userwww.sfsu.edu/kbach/Bach.Giorgione.pdf "PDF") *Philosophical Perspectives* volume 16, pages 73--103.
+  Kent (2002). ["Giorgione was so-called because of his name,"](http://userwww.sfsu.edu/kbach/Bach.Giorgione.pdf "PDF") *Philosophical Perspectives* volume 16, pages 73--103.

-- Hinchliff, Mark.
-"Has the theory of reference rested on a mistake?" in *Reference and Referring,* edited by William Kabasenche, Michael O'Rourke, and Matthew Slater, MIT Press, 2012.
+- Hinchliff, Mark (2012).
+"Has the theory of reference rested on a mistake?" in *Reference and Referring,* edited by William Kabasenche, Michael O'Rourke, and Matthew Slater, MIT Press.

-- Kripke, Saul. *Naming and Necessity,* Harvard University Press, 1980.
+- Kripke, Saul (1980). *Naming and Necessity,* Harvard University Press.

-- Lycan, William. *Philosophy of Language: A Contemporary Introduction,* Routledge, 2008.
+- Lycan, William (2008). *Philosophy of Language: A Contemporary Introduction,* Routledge.